Thank you for your input so far

-The Township of Esquimalt is carrying out a study to assess if integrated resource management (IRM) through the use of a gasification plant is possible and of interest to the Esquimalt community.
+The Township of Esquimalt carried out out a study in late 2020 to assess if integrated resource management (IRM) through the use of a gasification plant is possible and of interest to the Esquimalt community.
 Read the news release.

 This plant would process municipal solid waste, kitchen scraps and yard/garden waste streams.
 The Township has hired consultants to prepare information regarding costs, feasibility and impacts to better help residents and business owners understand the full scope of this potential project.

-While the survey closed October 9, you are welcome to submit your comments to [email protected].
+While the survey closed October 9, you are welcome to submit your general comments to [email protected].

 How you can participate

 - Before taking the survey, learn about the project through:

 Thank you to the Esquimalt Farmers Market for hosting our booth on September 17.